 These are the most common type of fibroids that develop in the muscles of the uterus.
 Intramural Fibroids will grow larger and stretch your womb.

 These develop outside the uterus i.e. serosa.
-The fibroids makes womb grow in size.
+The fibroids make the womb grow in size.

 Based on your medical history, age, size of fibroids, the treatments may vary.

-Some medications may be prescribed by your infertility specialist to regulate the hormone levels and shrink fibroids.
+Some medications may be prescribed to regulate the hormone levels and shrink fibroids.
 Gonadotropin-releasing hormone (GnRH) agonists, such as leuprolide, will reduce the production of estrogen and progesterone.
 This will stop menstruation and shrink fibroids.

 If you have large or multiple fibroids, then myomectomy can be performed.
 The procedure involves making a large incision in the abdomen to see the uterus and remove fibroids.
-The surgery can also be performed through laparoscopically in Hegde Fertility, which involves making small incisions, followed by inserting a camera into the abdomen.
-In the case if the condition worsens, then uterus will be removed.
+The surgery can also be performed through laparoscopically, which involves making small incisions, followed by inserting a camera into the abdomen.
+In the case, if the condition worsens, then the uterus will be removed.